svierk/sfdx-login/README.md

 # 🔐 SFDX Login

-This repository implements a simple GitHub composite action that allows logging into any Salesforce org from CI/CD automations based on a Salesforce DX (SFDX) authorization URL.
+This repository implements a simple GitHub composite action that allows logging into any Salesforce org from CI/CD automations based on either a Salesforce DX (SFDX) authorization URL or using a JSON web token (JWT).
+Logging into an org authorizes the CLI to run other commands that connect to that org, such as deploying or retrieving a project.
+You can log into different types of orgs, such as sandboxes, Dev Hubs, Env Hubs, production orgs, and scratch orgs.

 ## Usage